 \subsection{Varying $Q / M$ Ratios}

 This subsection contains plots showing the radial solution profiles for those three different $Q/M$ ratios that describe clearly distinct unperturbed RN BHs.
 The value of the ratio $\gamma$, characterizing the difference in $R(r)$ at the two ends of the region is taken to be $\gamma=1$---equality at the two edges---except in the $l=1$ nearly Schwarszchild case, in which specifying $\gamma$ leads to computational instability, since one boundary is nearly at the $r=0$ curvature singularity.
 The plots show $r$ measured in units of $M$---so that in the nearly-Schwarszchild case, for example, the plots extend from $r_{-}=0$ to $r_{+}=2M$.
 Since the ODE for $R(r)$ is linear, $R(r)$ is plotted in arbitrary units, with the integrations starting and and ending at inner and outer boundary values of $R(r_{\pm}\pm\epsilon)=1$.
-The plots cover several different values of the angular parameter $l$, starting with $l=1$ in figure~\ref{fig:plot}.
+The plots cover several different values of the angular parameter $l$, starting with $l=1$ in Figure~\ref{fig:plot}.

-The first plot (for $l=1$) shows clear differences in the solutions for the three different $Q/M$ regimes.
+Figure~\ref{fig:plot} shows clear differences in the solutions for the three different $Q/M$ regimes.
 The Schwarzschild case ($ Q \sim 0$) exhibits a highly asymmetric behavior in $R(r)$, with a significant variation in amplitude.
-As the charge increases, the solution becomes more symmetric relative to the inner and outer horizons; and in the extremal Reissner-Nordström case ($Q/M \sim 1$), the function $R(r)$ approaches a nearly constant form.
+As the charge increases, the solution becomes more symmetric relative to the inner and outer horizons; and in the extremal RN case ($Q/M \sim 1$), the function $R(r)$ approaches a nearly constant form.
 This trend suggests that increasing the charge stabilizes the radial function, reducing spatial variations in the solution.
-This could be attributed to the presence of an inner horizon in charged black holes, which shrinks the physical region of interest and modifies the effective potential experienced by the perturbation.
-The transition from the Schwarzschild case to extremality may also reflects the increasing role of the Coulomb repulsion, which influences the propagation of perturbations.
+This could be attributed to the presence of an inner horizon in charged BHs, which shrinks the physical region of interest and modifies the effective potential experienced by the perturbation.
+The transition from the Schwarzschild case to extremality may also reflect the increasing role of the Coulomb repulsion, which influences the propagation of perturbations.
 In subsequent plots, we shall analyze how increasing $l$ affects these trends and whether similar symmetrization occurs for higher angular momenta.